gee-community/geetools/docs/usage/layout.rst

 .. code-block:: python

-    from geetools.Array import Array
+    from geetools.Array import ArrayAccessor

 constructor
 ###########

-- :py:meth:`ee.Array.geetools.full <geetools.Array.Array.full>`: Create an array with the given dimensions, initialized to the given value. **Manually loaded**
+- :py:meth:`ee.Array.geetools.full <geetools.Array.ArrayAccessor.full>`: Create an array with the given dimensions, initialized to the given value. **Manually loaded**

 data manipulation
 #################

-- :py:meth:`ee.Array.geetools.set <geetools.Array.Array.set>`: Set the value of a cell in an array. **Manually be loaded**
+- :py:meth:`ee.Array.geetools.set <geetools.Array.ArrayAccessor.set>`: Set the value of a cell in an array. **Manually be loaded**

 ee.Authenticate
 ^^^^^^^^^^^^^^^